needle-mirror/com.unity.addressables/Documentation~/api_index.md

 * [AddressableAssetSettings]: defines the Addressable settings.
 * [AddressableAssetSettingsDefaultObject]: provides access to the asset containing your Addressables settings.
-* [AnalyzeRule]: a base class for adding rules to the Analyze tool.
 * [IHostingService]: an interface for creating your own hosting service implementations.
 * [IDataBuilder]: an interface for creating your own build implementations.